Kkomkov/IGP_SchedulerGenerator/Readme.md

 # How to use Api
-SchedulerGenerator expose one endpoint
+SchedulerGenerator expose one endpoint post:<host>/Scheduler
-post: Scheduler
-It assept request body - array of trays
+The request assept  body - array of trays

 ```typescript
 [{